 Endurance sports requires you get the most out of your physical ability.
 But in order to push your body to its limits, you need to have a strong mind.
-In the endurance sports world, mental fortitude separates winners from losers.
+In the gaming and endurance sports world, mental fortitude separates winners from losers.

 That's where brain-boosting nootropics come in.